1–2 spots available for Q2 · Claim yours

 Cost #1: Lost revenue from abandoned visitors

-For a SaaS company, the math works differently but the conclusion is the same.
-If you're paying $150 per lead through content marketing, and your slow site is causing 20% of those visitors to leave before the page even loads, you're burning $30 out of every $150 you spend on acquisition.
+For SaaS and lead-generation businesses, the math runs through cost-per-acquisition instead of cart conversion.
+If you pay $150 per lead through content and your slow site loses 20% of visitors before the first paint, you are burning $30 of every $150 you spent on acquisition.
+The fix is upstream of the marketing spend, not inside it.

 Cost #2: Wasted advertising spend

-This one bothers me the most because it's the most preventable.
+This is the bucket that bothers me most because it is the most preventable.

-Google Ads uses something called a Quality Score to determine how much you pay per click and where your ads appear.
-Landing page speed is one of three factors in that score.
-If your landing page loads slowly, Google gives you a lower Quality Score, which means you pay more for every single click.
+Google Ads uses a Quality Score to determine how much you pay per click and where your ads appear.
+Landing page experience is one of the three components.
+If your landing page loads slowly, Google gives it a poor "landing page experience" rating, your Quality Score drops, and you pay more for every click.

-And it compounds.
+It compounds.
 Higher CPC means fewer clicks for the same budget.
-Fewer clicks means fewer conversions.
-Fewer conversions means worse ROI.
-Worse ROI means you scale back on ads.
-And the whole time, the problem was the landing page, not the ad.
+Fewer clicks mean fewer conversions.
+Fewer conversions mean worse ROI.
+Worse ROI means you scale ads back.
+The whole time, the problem was the landing page.

-I've talked to business owners who spent months tweaking ad copy and bidding strategies when the real problem was a 5-second landing page.
-Fix the speed first.
-Then optimize the ads.
+I have talked to business owners who spent months tweaking ad copy and bidding strategies when the real problem was a 5-second landing page.
+Fix the speed first, then optimize the ads.

 Cost #3: SEO penalties and lost organic traffic

 LCP (Largest Contentful Paint) measures how fast your main content loads.
-Google wants this under 2.5 seconds.
-If your hero image or product photo takes 4 seconds to appear, you're failing this metric.
+Google wants it under 2.5 seconds.
+If your hero image or product photo takes 4 seconds to render, you are failing this metric.

-INP (Interaction to Next Paint) measures how quickly your site responds when someone clicks or taps something.
-Google wants this under 200 milliseconds.
-43% of sites fail this one, making it the most commonly failed metric in 2026.
-INP replaced the old FID (First Input Delay) metric because Google wanted to measure real responsiveness, not just the first interaction.
+INP (Interaction to Next Paint) measures how quickly your site reacts when someone clicks or taps.
+Google wants it under 200 milliseconds.
+INP replaced FID in March 2024 because Google wanted to measure responsiveness across the whole session, not just the first interaction.
+INP is the metric I see fail most often in 2026, because it is the one most affected by JavaScript bloat.

 CLS (Cumulative Layout Shift) measures visual stability.
-Have you ever tried to tap a button on a mobile site and the page shifted, so you tapped an ad instead?
-That's what CLS measures.
-Google wants a score below 0.1.
+You have lived this.
+You go to tap a button on mobile, the page shifts, and you tap an ad.
+Google wants the score below 0.1.

-If your competitors pass these thresholds and you don't, they get a ranking advantage.
-That means they show up higher in search results.
-They get more clicks.
-They get the customers who would have found you.
+If your competitors pass these thresholds and you do not, they get a ranking advantage.
+Higher in search results means more clicks, which means the customers who would have found you find them instead.

-The SEO cost is hard to quantify in exact dollars because it depends on your keyword rankings and traffic value.
-But consider this: if you're ranking #4 for a keyword that gets 10,000 searches per month, and failing Core Web Vitals drops you to #7, your click-through rate falls from roughly 8% to 3%.
-That's 500 fewer visitors per month from one keyword alone.
+The SEO cost is hard to put in exact dollars because it depends on your keyword rankings and traffic value.
+Consider this, though.
+If you rank #4 for a keyword that gets 10,000 searches a month, and a Core Web Vitals miss drops you to #7, your click-through rate falls from roughly 8% to 3%.
+That is 500 fewer visitors per month from one keyword alone.
+Multiply across the keywords you actually care about and the number stops being abstract.

 Cost #4: Bounce rates and the mobile problem

-Bounce rate is the percentage of visitors who land on your site and leave without doing anything.
+Bounce rate is the percentage of visitors who land and leave without doing anything.
 No clicks, no scrolls, no conversions.
-They showed up and left.
+They showed up.
+They left.

-The relationship between load time and bounce rate is brutal:
+The relationship between load time and bounce rate is brutal.
+Google's industry benchmarks found:

 • Going from 1 second to 3 seconds increases bounce probability by 32%.